Stochastic Gradient Descent for Nonparametric Additive Regression: Introduction

 \end{itemize}

-\paragraph*{Organization} The remainder of the paper is organized as follows.
+\textbf{Organization.} The remainder of the paper is organized as follows.
 In Section \ref{sec:pre}, we define some function spaces and establish several fundamental assumptions necessary for our model.
 In Section \ref{subsec:F-SGD}, we introduce our proposed F-SGD estimator.
 In Section \ref{sec:main}, we study its theoretical performance and elucidate its advantages through comparisons with contemporaneous methods.
 In Section \ref{sec:numerical}, we conduct a few numerical studies.
 Extensions of F-SGD are discussed in Section \ref{sec:discuss}.
-Proofs of the main results are deferred to the Appendix.
+Proofs of the main results are provided in Section \ref{appdx:proof}, except for Theorem \ref{thm:polynomial}, which appears in the Supplementary Material \citep{chen2025supplement}.